sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/search_based_code_intelligence.md

 Search-based code intelligence uses search-based heuristics, rather than parsing the code into an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
 Incorrect results occur more often for tokens with common names (such as `Get`) than for tokens with more unique names simply because those tokens appear more often in the search index.

 If you require 100% confidence in accuracy for a definition or reference results for a symbol you hovered over we recommend utilizing precise code intelligence.
 Scenarios where you may still get search-based code intelligence results even with precision on are described in more detail in the [precise code intelligence docs](./precise_code_intelligence.md).

+## Why does it sometimes time out?

+The [symbol search performance](./features.md#symbol-search-behavior-and-performance) section describes query paths and performance.